IvannBergman/Coffee-Shop-Sales-Analysis/README.md

    *A:*
    ![image](https://github.com/user-attachments/assets/32da1d12-c9e1-49ee-9ed2-b650a63e895a)

-   Overall, your growth is positive with an average of 17% month-on-month and in terms of performance, you typically achieve 16% over target month-on-month.
+   Overall, the shop's growth is positive with an average of 17% month-on-month and in terms of performance, it achieves 16% over target month-on-month.

    *Q:* What is our busiest day?
 And time of day?